About death investigations in Ontario

 The Office of the Chief Coroner serves the living through high quality death investigations and inquests to ensure that no death is overlooked, concealed or ignored.
 The findings are used to generate recommendations to help improve public safety and prevent further deaths.

 The Ontario Forensic Pathology Service provides forensic pathology services in accordance with the Coroners Act.
 It provides medicolegal autopsy services for public death investigations under the legal authority of a coroner.
-The Ontario Forensic Pathology Service performs approximately 7,000 autopsies per year.
+The Ontario Forensic Pathology Service performs over 7,500 autopsies per year.